Ar tonelico II: Melody of Metafalica

 Phase 2 World Map

-The original Japanese version had a black mist-like effect obscuring the world map unique to Phase 2, which was gradually removed as the player unlocked its areas, and it also showed a notification whenever an area was unlocked.
+The original Japanese version had a black mist-like effect obscuring Phase 2's unique world map, which was gradually removed as the player unlocked its areas, and it also showed a notification whenever an area was unlocked.
 However, in the NA and EU versions, for some reason all the routines that created that effect were deleted, leaving the whole map unveiled from the start.
-Additionally, the unlock notification was removed even though the text string for it is still present in the SLUS.
+Additionally, the unlock notification was removed even though the text string for it is still present in the executable.

-While in the JP version the "Crash..." graphic is reserved solely for when the player has insufficient DP to pay the cost for an event and gets kicked out from the Cosmosphere, in the NA and EU versions a bug was introduced that causes the "Crash..." graphic to show up but allows the player to still continue as normal unless the player has double the required DP amount for the event.
-In some events this is impossible, so they will see the bug regardless.
+While in the JP version the "Crash..." graphic is reserved solely for when the player has insufficient DP to pay the cost for an event and gets kicked out from the Cosmosphere, in the NA and EU versions a bug was introduced that causes the "Crash..." graphic to show up unless the player has double the required DP amount for the event (though it still allows the player to continue as normal).
+For some events this amount is impossible to have, so the bug will always occur.

 Boss Key Feature

-When Luca and Cloche start singing the EXEC_METAFALICA/. song, Luca and Cloche had a short conversation that was voiced and whose length was determined by the song's own timing after the short video cut to Frelia in the cold sleep pod.
+When Luca and Cloche start singing EXEC_METAFALICA/., Luca and Cloche had a short conversation that was voiced and whose length was determined by the song's own timing after the short video cut to Frelia in the cold sleep pod.
 In the EU and US versions, the voices were removed entirely from the scene.

-When Cloche starts singing the METHOD_IMPLANTA/. song, there were a few more voiced dialogue lines that appeared and disappeared according to the scene's timing.
-In addition to the voiceovers being removed entirely for the scene in the NA and EU versions, the timing element was removed and the lines were relocated to be spoken before the song begins.
+When Cloche starts singing METHOD_IMPLANTA/., there were a few more voiced dialogue lines that appeared and disappeared according to the scene's timing.
+In addition to the voice-overs being removed entirely for the scene in the NA and EU versions, the timing element was removed and the lines were relocated to be spoken before the song begins.

 - The gray plates that show up before the player engages an IPD and after winning a battle against them used to have notifications in colored letters overlaid on them, which in the EU and NA versions were rendered invisible due to their CLUTs being damaged.

-- The "Battle Records" screen is supposed to have a red background behind the area where the Song Magic with the highest Burst percentage reached and damage dealt is shown, but it shows up as black in the EU and NA versions because its transparency was set to a 100%.
-Similarly, the semicolons separating the guard scores from their categories were set as transparent and rendered invisible, as well as the category "Terrible" being renamed to "Poor", which causes inconsistencies between this screen and how the guard scoring shows up in battle.
+- The "Battle Records" screen is supposed to have a red background behind the area where the Song Magic with the highest Burst percentage reached and damage dealt is shown, but it shows up as black in the EU and NA versions because its transparency was set to 100%.
+Similarly, the semicolons separating the guard scores from their categories were set as transparent and rendered invisible.
+The category "Bad" was also renamed to "Poor", which causes inconsistencies between this screen and how the guard scoring shows up in battle.

-- The "Terrible" -> "Poor" inconsistency is also present in the battle results screen that shows up after winning a battle.
+- The "Bad" -> "Poor" inconsistency is also present in the battle results screen that shows up after winning a battle.